grz0zrg/ARM-ForthLite/README.md

 May be used in new words to implement some bootstrap primitives or be saved / loaded from somewhere to switch Forth context.

 r7 in word definition can be used safely to save space, always 0 in this case. (this is what ';' do)

+## sectorforth experiment

+[sectorforth](https://github.com/cesarblum/sectorforth/tree/master) is a cool 16-bit x86 Forth that fits in a 512-byte boot sector

+Although this project differ slightly in goal i tried to implement the sectorforth dictionary as a testbed experiment (see `misc` directory) with a result of about ~648b of code in normal ARM mode without parsing numbers nor REPL.

+The main "limitation" compared to sectorforth is that the vars are all in registers here instead of in memory which ease some stuff but this require more words to modify them and sectorforth examples needs to be adapted in consequence, i converted about 50% of the sectorforth example until i reached the vars issue, may still be doable to reach 512b with a REPL with slightly different structure (or just perhaps pushing all vars on stack) or in Thumb-2 mode with size optimizations outlined above if 512b is a goal.

 ## Build